 Lyme Redwood Timberlands

-Lyme Redwood is managed by the Lyme Redwood Forest Company LLC, a fund-owned portfolio company with 15 full-time employees.
-Zachary Jones is the General Manager of Lyme Redwood Forest Company LLC.
-The office is located at: Lyme Redwood Forest Company LLC, 90 Redwood Avenue, Fort Bragg, CA 95437.
+Lyme Redwood is managed by the Lyme Redwood Forest Company, a Lyme portfolio company with 15 full-time employees.
+Zachary Jones serves as the General Manager.